rodrigovalle/174a/lego_movie_js/README.txt

 The flat shaded edges/custom shape/custom texture is present as the lego figure's torso.
 The texture is that of a shirt, it's subtle but it's there.
 You can pause the animation when the figure runs by at the beginning to view it.
+The edges are flat shaded, although it might be hard to tell under that particular lighting.
+Rest assured, I checked to make sure, please see some of the other shots with better lighting if you need further confirmation.

 The hierarchical aspect comes from the figure's arm and wrist movement (2 pivots).